 With the lovely coastal town of Kiama our next planned overnight stop we left the busy hub of Wollongong and continued our journey past Gerringong, Port Kemba, and Shell Harbour!

-There are a couple of must-see local sights in this area including the aviation museum at Illawarra, the Illawarra Railway Museum, and nearby Lake Illawarra, which is famous for its National Surfing Reserve surf breaks at ‘The Farm’ at Killalea Beach and ‘Mystics’ at Minnamurra Beach.
+There are a couple of must-see local sights in this area including the aviation museum at Illawarra, the Illawarra Railway Museum and nearby Lake Illawarra.
+It is also famous for its National Surfing Reserve surf breaks at ‘The Farm’ at Killalea Beach and ‘Mystics’ at Minnamurra Beach.